zigbee-alliance/distributed-compliance-ledger/docs/ledger-nano.md

 <!-- markdown-link-check-disable -->
 ### Step 2: Set Up Your Ledger Device

 Initialize Your Ledger Device: If this is your first time using your Ledger, you will need to configure it.
 Follow the instructions to choose a PIN and securely write down the mnemonic seed phrase that appears.
-This seed is crucial for recovery and is compatible with D∂CL.
+This seed is crucial for recovery and is compatible with DCL.
 Detailed instructions are available [here](https://support.ledger.com/hc/en-us/articles/4416927988625-Set-up-your-Ledger-Nano-S-Plus?docs=true).

 ### Step 3: Install the Cosmos (ATOM) app on your Ledger device